RBS-Digital-Approaches/2021_s1_d3_wednesday/README.md

 _**File Manifest:**_

 1. 2021_s1_d3_m2_basic_text_mining_and_analysis.ipynb: A notebook dedicated to common tasks used for preliminary text analysis.
+2. 2021_s1_d3_m3_text_cleaning.ipynb:  A notebook with a collection of scripts for performing various cleaning and processing setps.
-2. 2021_s1_d3_m4_semantic_analysis.ipynb: A notebook dedicated to TFID, Topic Modeling, and Word Embedings.
+3. 2021_s1_d3_m4_semantic_analysis.ipynb: A notebook dedicated to TFID, Topic Modeling, and Word Embedings.